finom/vanillatree/README.md

 ```

 ## Which browsers are supported?
 VanillaTree uses modern features such as: [classList](https://developer.mozilla.org/en-US/docs/Web/API/Element.classList), [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget.addEventListener) and [dispatchEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget.dispatchEvent), which are supported by new (not newest) browsers including Internet Explorer 10+.
-If you want to get this script working in Internet Explorer 9, you should attach classList polyfill, which can be found on [MDN page](https://developer.mozilla.org/en-US/docs/Web/API/Element.classList#wrapper)
+If you want to get this script working in Internet Explorer 9, you should attach classList polyfill script on your page, which can be found on [MDN page](https://developer.mozilla.org/en-US/docs/Web/API/Element.classList#wrapper)

 ## What is vanilla.js?
 > Who's using Vanilla JS?
 Glad you asked!
 Here are a few: